 The coronavirus pandemic disrupted the entire world of banking and the consumer marketplace in an instant.
 Bank and credit union branches closed, paychecks stopped, loan payment deferrals became the norm and sources of new funding evaporated.
-While stimulus checks for consumers and government-backed small business loan options helped, they will be far from enough.
+While stimulus checks for consumers and government-backed small business loan options helped, they won’t be enough.

 Because of the unique nature of the crisis, there are no rule books to follow or business models that can be applied to understand the eventual impact of the economic shutdown.
 As a result, many financial institutions have already announced tightening loan approval requirements or the complete shutdown of certain lines of business.